marcos0318/CSC324_uoft/README.md

 * A2 Implement the functional API for computation that propagates false as failure, and use that to implement the associated Do notation.
 * A3 Type Checker with some Inference

-The assignments are really hard to think and reason about.
-Still need to have more commemts to make the code easier to understand.
+The assignments are really hard to think and to reason about.
+Still need to have more comments to make the code easier to understand.